flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 Kachery will first compute the URI of the data to be stored and check whether it already exists in the local kachery storage.
 If it already exists, these functions simply return the URI string.

-When in offline mode, kachery will store the data directly to the `$KACHERY_P2P_OFFLINE_STORAGE_DIR` directory.
+When in offline mode, kachery will store the data directly to the `$KACHERY_OFFLINE_STORAGE_DIR` directory.
 Otherwise, it will send data to the daemon, and the daemon will store the file locally.

 ## Recommendation for multiple users sharing the same computer

-If multiple users are sharing the same machine, then it is recommended that one of the users (or perhaps a service user) maintains the running daemon, and that the KACHERY_STORAGE_DIR is set to a directory that is readable (but not writeable) by all users.
-No environment variables need to be set for the users as the location of the kachery storage directory is obtained from the running daemon.
+If multiple users are sharing the same machine, then it is recommended that one of the users (or perhaps a service user) maintains the running daemon, and that the `KACHERY_STORAGE_DIR` environment variable is set to a directory that is readable (but not writeable) by all users.
+The `KACHERY_STORAGE_DIR` environment variable should be set for the running daemon, but no environment variables need to be set for the users because the location of the kachery storage directory is obtained from the running daemon.